 To describe one fraction, use a binomial.
 To describe your uncertainty about that fraction, use a beta.
 To describe a collection of related fractions, use a beta-binomial.
-To fit a beta-binomial, use this code.

 What’s the Right Way to Aggregate Fractions?